eugeneloza/castle-editor-tutorial/README.md

 ## Creating a base project

 @michaliskambi, _I've never ever been able to setup the environment variables correctly, and generating a new project from a template never worked for me neither on Linux or on Windows.
 Therefore I'm cheating here - I'm creating the project in Lazarus and copy files from Castle Editor templates.
-Obviously, I'm not able to write this chapter properly._
+Please, double-check if it makes sense._

 Run Castle Editor and select "New Project":